 The PNTA Performance Crew program provides opportunities for local trail enthusiasts to learn and apply trail construction and maintenance skills.
-By working as stewards of the Pacific Northwest National Scenic Trail and other trails in Eastern Washington, Crew Members serve their communities and our public lands, by providing outstanding recreation opportunities for visitors to the area.
+By working as stewards of the Pacific Northwest National Scenic Trail and other trails in Washington, Crew Members serve their communities and our public lands, by providing outstanding recreation opportunities for visitors to the area.

 Many projects require backcountry camping in remote spike camps and long, labor-intensive work days.
 Depending on the size of the project and its location, crews may work either a 40-hour work week (5-days on, 2-days off) or more often, an 80-hour week (10-days on, 4-days off) through the course of an 8-10 week season.